Call Today | 888.828.7087

 Businesses that fail to uphold food and health regulations may be liable when customers contract E. coli infections from food or beverages those businesses sold.

-Speak to Our E. coli Lawyers Today
+Speak to Our Minnesota E. coli Lawyers Today

 You deserve to learn about your rights if another party is responsible for your E. coli illness.
 Our attorneys focus on food injuries and have recovered millions of dollars in damages for our clients.